Nikos Nioplias: Greece under-19

 After getting his coaching diploma, in January 2005 he was appointed as the coach of the Greece national under-19 football team.
 He led the team to the 2005 U19 European Championship which took place in Northern Ireland, but failed to progress past the group stage, despite a victory against the hosts.
 This was due to two straight 3–0 defeats in the remaining games of the group, with Nioplias blaming the poor fitness of his players.

 Two years later, he led Greece to the final of the U19 European Championship after remaining unbeaten in their group, which featured Spain, Portugal and the host nation Austria.
 Greece than beat Germany 3–2 in the semi-final with a 90th-minute header after Greece had a player sent off in the 61st minute.
 The final between Spain (who beat France in the other semi-final) and Greece was played on 27 July and Greece lost 1–0, despite a convincing second half display.

 Greece under-21

 Nioplias was named coach of the Greece national under-21 football team in September 2007 after his success with Greece under-19 in Austria.

 Panathinaikos

 Nioplias was appointed as the Panathinaikos head coach, alongside Krzysztof Warzycha on 8 December 2009, immediately after the former manager, Henk ten Cate, was released.
 Nioplias stated: "It is a great honour for me to be the manager of Panathinaikos.
 Starting from today, we are getting to work.
 My aim is to achieve as a coach what I have achieved as a player: to win titles".
-He managed to do the double in 2010, winning both the Greek Superleague and the Greek Cup.
+He managed to do the double in 2010, winning both the Greek Super League and the Greek Cup.

 He left Panathinaikos on 15 November 2010 by mutual consent due to a disappointing run of results domestically and abroad.